vuejs/docs/src/guide/essentials/event-handling.md

 - `.meta`

 ::: tip Note
 On Macintosh keyboards, meta is the command key (⌘).
 On Windows keyboards, meta is the Windows key (⊞).
 On Sun Microsystems keyboards, meta is marked as a solid diamond (◆).
-On certain keyboards, specifically MIT and Lisp machine keyboards and successors, such as the Knight keyboard, space-cadet keyboard, meta is labeled “META”.
-On Symbolics keyboards, meta is labeled “META” or “Meta”.
+On certain keyboards, specifically MIT and Lisp machine keyboards and successors, such as the Knight keyboard, space-cadet keyboard, meta is labeled "META".
+On Symbolics keyboards, meta is labeled "META" or "Meta".
 :::

 For example: